 As we saw previously there are at least two ways to remove unused containers.

 defer as soon as possible so you won't forget.
 The best time

 is as soon as you call

 testcontainers.GenericContainer but remember to

 check for the

-When you run one test, you will see that there is not only the containers your
+When you run one test, you will see an additional container called

-In this way even if you do not call Terminate, something will keep your environment clean.
-It will also clean itself when there is nothing left to do.
+Even if you do not call Terminate, Ryuk ensures that the environment will be kept clean and even cleans itself when there is nothing left to do.